redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 # Security Council

 A security council called `Pause Guardian` has the power to pause all deposits, withdrawals, and transfers in the protocol.
 The guardian is currently a 4/8 multisig made of Compound DAO community members.
 The signers are announced [here](https://www.comp.xyz/t/community-multisig-4-of-6-deployment/134/18).
-The same multisig is also `Proposal Guardian` and has the power to cancel Governance Proposal before their executions.
+The same multisig is also `Proposal Guardian` and has the power to cancel Governance Proposals before their executions.

 | Requirement                                             | Pause Guardian |
 | ------------------------------------------------------- | -------------- |